arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 }
 ```

-It's fine, but it says nothing about the "prime factorization".
+It's fine, but it says nothing about "*prime factorization*".
 Nowhere does the idea of "prime number" emerge.
 Besides the name `factorsOf()`, little intuition is expressed about what it is going to happen.

 Foundamentally, the test is a collection of input-output pairs: